My passion for these fine boats began over 50 years ago, as a young boy growing

 of change are going from side console steering to center console steering; removal of

 standard capped front bow and replacing with a larger flat casting deck; removal of rear

 bench seat and adding a larger flat casting deck; removal of existing or installing new

 livewells; installing new mahogany non-slip slat floorboards; removal of forward bench

 seat and replacing with side jump seats; installation of new lighting and/or electronics.

 Projects of this nature significantly increase the market value of the boat.

-- Repair and Cosmetic
+- Structural Repair

 work in this category requires the replacement or repair of defective structural